 As a police officer, imagine arriving at a mental health facility after experiencing a stressful incident due to a person having a severe mental health episode.
 Only to discover the facility is full and cannot accommodate your charge.

 Situations like this may leave an officer with two unfortunate options.
 Either take the time to call around to other nearby mental health facilities until they find one that will accommodate the patient.
-Alternatively, abandon their mental health facility plan in favor of dropping off at the hospital or, even worse, incarceration.
+Alternatively, abandon their mental health facility plan in favour of dropping off at the hospital or, even worse, incarceration.
 The latter may be a necessary decision for the officer, who is left with no other options.

 Officers will no longer find themselves in this impossible situation with the help of the availability feature included in Julota’s platform.
 Julota, an acronym for Just Love On Them Always, allows the officer to easily and quickly check which local mental health facilities have bed openings.
 This simple feature removes the hassle of finding proper help for their patient.
 This way, patients can get the care they need, and officers can go back to helping the community.